slint-ui/slint/docs/language/src/builtins/structs.md

 -   **`kind`** (_enum PointerEventKind_): The kind of the event: one of the following
     -   `down`: The button was pressed.
     -   `up`: The button was released.
     -   `cancel`: Another element or window took hold of the grab.
-This applies to all pressed button and the `button` is not relevent.
+This applies to all pressed button and the `button` is not relevant.
 -   **`button`** (_enum PointerEventButton_): The button that was pressed or released. `left`, `right`, `middle`, or `none`.

 ## `StandardListViewItem`